thomas-lloyd/DSP-Code-Examples/README.md

 ## Overview

-Contained here are various code examples for implementing basic DSP algorithms using C and Python
+Contained here are various code examples for implementing basic DSP algorithms using Python.

 ## Prerequisites